Nebraska's jobless rate inched up to 3.1 percent in July

 The preliminary Omaha area rate rose a tenth of a point to hit 3.6 last month, compared with 3.5 percent in June and in July 2015.
 The Lincoln rate also climbed a tenth of a point, to 3.2 percent from 3.1 percent in June.
 The year-ago figure was 2.9 percent.
 The Grand Island area rate reached 3.5 percent in July, compared with 3.4 percent in June; the figure was 5.8 percent in July 2015.

-The unemployment rates for Lincoln and Omaha are not seasonally adjusted, so they cannot be directly compared to the state unemployment rate.
+The unemployment rates for Grand Island, Lincoln and Omaha have not been seasonally adjusted, so they cannot be directly compared with the state unemployment rate.

-Here are preliminary area labor market unemployment rates for November, followed by the revised October rates:
+Here are preliminary area labor market unemployment rates for July, followed by revised figures for June:

 - Beatrice: 3.9, 3.4

 - Fremont: 3.6, 3.4

 - Kearney: 3.0, 2.9